 Avaliação de desempenho

-• Does the solution have tools to help you benchmark your program performance internally and against industry peers?
+• Does it have tools to help you benchmark your program performance internally and against industry peers?

 • If yes, what does this process look like?